 The Union shall be allowed by a County department, in which it represents employees, use of available bulletin board space for communications having to do with official organization business.
-All material posted shall be in good taste and shall not malign the County or its representatives or disrupt the operations of County business.
+All material posted shall 1) not be obscene, 2) shall not malign the County or its representatives and shall not constitute harassment, discrimination or retaliation based on a legally protected status.
+The Human Resources Director or designee reserves the right to remove any materials posted in violation of this section if the Union refuses to remove the material on its own.

-The Union may use the Department electronic mail (e-mail) for Union business under the following conditions:
+The Union may use the County electronic mail (e-mail) for Union business under the following conditions:

-- A. E-mails shall not be drafted during working hours (not including duty-free breaks and lunches); - B. The subject line of the e-mail shall read "Union Information"; - C. All e-mail usage shall be consistent with Departmental policy, the El Dorado County Computer and Network Resource Usage Policies and Standards Guide and the provisions of this MOU.
+A. E-mails shall not be drafted during working hours (not including duty-free breaks and lunches);

+- B. The subject line of the e-mail shall read "Union Information"; - C. All e-mail usage shall be consistent with Departmental policy, the El Dorado County Computer and Network Resource Usage Policies and Standards Guide and the provisions of this MOU.

-Such use shall not interfere with the legitimate needs of the department.
-The designated representative of the Union shall give notice to the Department Head or his/her designee when contacting departmental employees during the duty period of employees, provided that solicitation for membership or other internal employee organization business shall be conducted only during the non-duty hours of all employees concerned.
+Such use shall not interfere with the legitimate needs of the department or County.
+The designated representative of the Union shall give notice to the Human Resources Director or designee when contacting departmental employees during the duty period of employees, provided that solicitation for membership or other internal employee organization business shall be conducted only during the non-duty hours of all employees concerned.
 Non-duty hours are defined as before or after work, lunch periods and rest break periods.